wp-plugins/enhanced-tooltipglossary/readme.txt

 1. The options available for EnhancedTooltipGlossary in the administration area.

 == Changelog ==

+= 1.2 =
+* Added alphabetical letter index for glossary list
+* Added option to style glossary list as tiles instead of regular list
+* Do not show glossary explanation tooltip when on its explanation page
+* Do not show [glossary_exclude] tag in tooltips
+* Fix bug when excluded tags were embedded into other excluded tags
+* Fix bug when glossary terms were substrings of other glossary terms and only the shortest was caught (Thanks to Torsten Keil)
+* Fix bug when HTML code in tooltip content causes page to break
+* Thanks for Paul Ryan (prar@hawaii.edu) for his code contribution and Sebastian Palus for his addition and bug fixes

 = 1.1 =
 * Add A tag to the list of tags to ignore (Thanks to Robert Gilman)